MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 The good news is that we do not have to think in extremes.
 Instead, we can use a feature called “AllowCdnFallback”.
 When enabled, the installation engine is allowed to fall back to Office CDN for each language pack it cannot find locally in the Ccmcache folder.
 This allows us to substitute LAN/WAN bandwidth with internet bandwidth.
 If only one device needs a specific language pack, this device will have to download approx. 250 megabytes.
 But it will save 49,999 devices from synchronizing the source files from Distribution Points (~12.5 terabyte), if we remove this language from the source file set.
 This sounds like a pretty good deal!

 To be able to identify which language packs we should exclude; we can generate an overview of how often each language pack is installed.
 We can then add up the number of all language pack installs and calculate the share of each one.
-Typically, the distribution is not even and a small subset of language packs accounts for the majority of installs.
-The other ones are rarely deployed:
+Typically, the distribution is not even and a small subset of language packs accounts for the majority of installs as shown below:

 ![Table showing how the individual install base of language packs is summed up to the overall coverage](../images/Lean6-Rightsize_3.png)

-9 out of 24 language packs (nl-nl, fr-fr, pt-br, es-es, it-it, de-de, pl-pl and ru-ru) represent 92% of all language pack installations, the remaining 15 language packs are only installed on 8% of all devices.
-Based on this data, we crafted a table which shows the impact on the on-prem WAN/LAN as well as how many devices would need to download additional source files from the Office CDN:
+In this case, just 8 out of 24 language packs (nl-nl, fr-fr, pt-br, es-es, it-it, de-de, pl-pl and ru-ru) account for 92% of all language pack installations.
+The remaining 16 language packs are only installed on 8% of all devices.
+Based on this data, we can calculate the impact on the on-prem WAN/LAN as well as internet connections (caused by devices having to to download additional source files):

 ![Spreadsheet showing the different impact on LAN/WAN and internet bandwidth for different language pack combinations](../images/Lean6-Rightsize_2.png)

 We can see the two extremes (no/all source files) and the impact on the LAN/WAN traffic as well as internet bandwidth consumed.
-If we include just 9 language packs, we will reduce the package size by about 50% and save more than 180 terabytes of LAN/WAN network traffic.
-The trade-off is that 1,800 devices will now have to download one of the excluded languages, generating approximately 3,100 gigabytes of traffic.
+But if we include just the 8 language packs mentioned above, we can balance out those.
+Compared to handling everything on-prem, package size will be reduced by about 50% and we will save more than 180 terabytes of LAN/WAN network traffic.
+The trade-off is that 1,800 devices will now have to download one of the excluded languages, generating approximately 450 gigabytes of traffic.
 Across all workdays from our targeted 6-month rollout window, this is approximately 3.5 gigabytes per day.
 If we add [Client Peer Cache](https://docs.microsoft.com/mem/configmgr/core/plan-design/hierarchy/client-peer-cache), [Delivery Optimization](../delivery-optimization.md) and [Microsoft Connected Cache](https://docs.microsoft.com/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) to the mix, we might be able to reduce the network impact even further.

-Therefore, we went with 9 language packs in this scenario, which saved a lot of time and network bandwidth during the first sync across all distribution points as well as client devices.
+Therefore, we went with 8 language packs in this scenario, which saved a lot of time and network bandwidth during the first sync across all distribution points as well as client devices.
 Going forward, we also applied this on-premises/cloud split to Office updates, so this customer is benefiting from the split every month, not only during the initial deployment.

 ## How to implement a right-sized deployment in your environment